DrBiznes/World-of-Wynncraft/README.md

 ```

 2. Keybinds and Video Settings:
 I recommend you change what buttons cast each spell in the Wynncraft Spell Caster section in the Keybinds menu.
+You can also setup your own keybind profiles for each class in the Class Keybind Profiles Mod Menu settings page.
 I've set the render distance at 12 chunks with DH at 80 chunks, the shader pack is tuned for this specifically so you might need to mess with shader pack settings if you edit the video settings.
 The modpack is best played in fullscreen, but it can be played in windowed mode as long as you make the window large enough to accommodate the custom menus.